BPA-Free Plastic Containers May Be Just as Harmful

 A study in Analytical and Bioanalytical Chemistry found 11 out of 13 thermal printing papers (the type often used for receipts) contained BPA.
 Holding the paper for just 5 seconds was enough to transfer BPA onto a person’s skin, and the amount of BPA transferred increased by about 10 times if the fingers were wet or greasy.

-study commissioned by Environmental Working Group (EWG) detected BPA on 40 percent of receipts they tested from gas stations, supermarkets and other common retail outlets.
-According to EWG, “the total mass of BPA on a receipt is 250 to 1,000 times greater than the amount of BPA typically found in a can of food or a can of baby formula.
+A study commissioned by Environmental Working Group (EWG) detected BPA on 40 percent of receipts they tested from gas stations, supermarkets and other common retail outlets.
+According to EWG, “the total mass of BPA on a receipt is 250 to 1,000 times greater than the amount of BPA typically found in a can of food or a can of baby formula.”

 A study published in Environmental Science and Technology analyzed paper currencies from 21 countries for the presence of BPA.
 BPA was detected in every sample.
 They also measured the transfer of BPA from thermal receipt paper to currency by placing the two together in a wallet for 24 hours.
 This dramatically increased the concentrations of BPA on the money, which suggests that receipts are highly contaminated.